 Fisheries that supply our wild-caught Progress Check seafood products must be on a path to accreditation through a third party such as the Marine Stewardship Council (MSC).
+MSC addresses the problem of unsustainable fishing around the world, and works specifically to safeguard wild-caught seafood species.
 Many fisheries undergo assessment and develop a Fishery Improvement Project (FIP) that gathers all stakeholders together to ensure the viability of the fishery.